Worried about someone's mental health?

 This section explains what you can do if you are worried about someone’s mental health.
 It explains how to get them help and support.

 We have used the word ‘relative’ in this section to refer to the person who is unwell.
 But we understand they may be a friend, relative or someone else.

 - Changes in behaviour may mean your relative is developing a mental illness.
 These changes might be sudden, or develop over time.

-- You can try and help your relative by encouraging them to get help from a doctor like a General Practitioner (GP).
+- You can try to help your relative by encouraging them to get help from a doctor like a General Practitioner (GP).

 - They may not want to see a doctor.
-You can try and ask for help yourself.
+You can try to ask for help yourself.